Hastings resident Louis LaMont “Monty” Kehoe, 90, passed away Monday, October 7, 2019, at Mary Lanning Healthcare, Hastings, NE.

 He was a generous philanthropist and a dedicated advocate for the underprivileged and the poor.
 He was honored to be a member of the Knights of Columbus, St. Cecilia’s parish, an early Habitat for Humanity volunteer and over the years he served on many boards - including the Hastings Food Pantry, the United Way, Madonna Rehabilitation, CASA, The American Red Cross and countless others.
 He was an enthusiastic hobbyist and model train and fire truck collector, bringing smiles to everyone who experienced his whimsical displays.

 Monty was preceded in death by his parents, Charles and Kathryn Kehoe; sisters, Mary Simpkins and LaVon Crosby; and brother, Bill Kehoe.

 Survived by wife of 67 glorious years, Therese Kehoe; daughter and son-in-law, Patricia and Jeb Bock, Omaha, NE; daughter, Kathleen Kehoe, Omaha, NE; grandchildren, Tony Bock and Jill Gustwiller (Steve), Omaha, NE; great-grandchildren, Audrey and Monica Gustwiller, Omaha, NE; six nephews and one niece; and sister-in-law, Joan Madgett, Issaquah, WA.

-To send flowers to Louis "Monty" LaMont Kehoe's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Louis "Monty" LaMont Kehoe, please visit our floral store.